 Churchview Estate prides itself on doing our bit to look after the environment.
-Over the last 20 years we have worked hard to convert the vineyard from a full conventional to an organic operated vineyard.
+Over the last 20 years we have worked hard to convert the vineyard from a full conventional to an organically operated vineyard.
 This means that we do not use any toxic chemical fertilizers or pesticides.

 The property was originally selected for its fertile and healthy soils and for the mainly north facing slopes capturing the best of the sunlight.
 This helps with the consistent ripening of the fruit.